 Have you ever experienced times when you repeatedly visited a particular establishment and wondered why you went only there and not elsewhere?
-The answer would be “Oh!
-I just go there to shop, I have always been going there to shop and that’s all.
-There is no ‘why’ about it”.
+The answer would be 'Oh!
+I just go there to shop, I have always been going there to shop and that's all.
+There is no 'why' about it'.
 But beyond what seems a straightforward answer there is something that draws you to a particular place.
 If you start to think, you might be surprised with the answers and their logic.
 They could be funny or weird but true.
-It happens to all of us without we realizing it.
+It happens to all of us without we realising it.

 But today, I feel he had an environment that was customer friendly.
 He was better lit, the staff seemed more energetic, he would not mind if we nibbled from an item or two.
 Basically he was customer friendly.

 A prime reason why customers are drawn to an establishment is because the environment beckons them.
 It is customer friendly.

 Would you like to visit an office that seems as if it was hit by a tornado?
 How would you like a reception area with papers strewn around, stationary items all over, a receptionist wondering whether she should take the call first, greet you or push aside her manicure kit?
 Would you like to read a Jan'04 magazine or a 2 day old newspaper.
 Would you like to flip pages of an auto magazine at your hairdresser or look up gossip columns while visiting your dentist?
 Situations like this normally disturb the mind set.
 While distractions are healthy in times of stress, the environment should encourage a customer's visit.